Lamin Barrow

-High school career
+Early life

 Barrow attended John Ehret High School in Marrero, Louisiana, where he played on the Patriots football team.
 He was named District 8-5A Defensive MVP and Louisiana Class 5A All-State as a senior.
 He recorded 71 tackles, 13 tackles for loss, nine quarterback hurries, two interceptions, five forced fumbles, and four fumbles recovered with two of those returned for touchdowns.

 Considered a three-star recruit by the Rivals.com recruiting network, Barrow was rated as the 22nd best inside linebacker prospect of his class.